 Examines the purposes and processes of educational change, including an analysis of practices that promote successful outcomes for change initiatives.
+Political, economic, and social influences on educational change will be identified.
 Processes of educational change in both New Zealand and international contexts will be studied and critiqued from individual, organisational and systemic perspectives.
-Focuses on leadership practices that have the potential to promote change for improvement.

 This course is designed for leaders, policy analysts and government specialists working across all sectors of education (early childhood, primary, secondary and tertiary) who have a role in learning change and improvements in organisations.